-Management believes that all of its harvesting crews are well-trained with a strong safety-record and have a long history of cooperation in implementing efficiency and other operating measures.
+Management believes that all of its harvesting crews are well-trained and focused on working safely.
+There is a long history of cooperation with harvesting crews in implementing efficiency and other operating measures.
 Management expects to be able to maintain the appropriate resources to harvest its timberlands for the foreseeable future.